hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

 ### so what do we do with these capsules ("why?")?

-recall that in a graphic like this (a re-depiction of "story B"),
+recall that in a graphic like this (a re-depiction of story B),

          +-^-+      +--^--+      +^+     +-..
         /     \    /       \    /   \   /